Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 This section contains all the details needed in order to develop a device driver for Nextor.
 The necessary elements, their locations, and the required routine input and output parameters are explained.

-Note that [the source code of a dummy driver](DRIVER.ASM) (a valid driver that manages no devices) is supplied as well.
-You can use that file as the skeleton for developing your own driver.
+Note that [the source code of a dummy driver](TODO: link) is supplied as part of [the Nextor development SDK](TODO: link).
+You can use that file together with the supplied supporting files (the makefile and the bank switching code file) as the skeleton for developing your own driver.

-### 4.1.
-Drive-based and device-based drivers

-When developing a Nextor device driver, the developer must choose between two driver styles: **drive-based** and **device-based**.

-_Drive-based drivers_ have the same idiosyncrasy of MSX-DOS drivers for accessing the storage devices: they expose a set of driver units and Nextor assigns one fixed drive letter for each unit; any necessary drive to device or partition mapping must be performed by the driver itself.
-The set of routines for storage device access exposed by these drivers is the same that was used by MSX-DOS drivers (DSKIO, DSKCHG, GETDPB, CHOICE, DSKFMT and MTOFF).

-_Device-based drivers_ use a completely different approach.
-They do not expose driver units, but directly storage devices.
-Also, they expose routines for raw access to the devices, and it is the Nextor kernel itself who manages the drive to device and partition mapping.

-In general it is recommended to develop device-based drivers, as the routines to implement are easier and the driver code needs to just read and write absolute device sectors without having to worry about partitions; also, the Nextor built-in device partitioning tool can be used to create partitions on devices controlled by device-based drivers only.
-Developing a drive-based driver may however be a good option to easily convert an existing MSX-DOS driver to Nextor.

-Nextor will perform an automatic drive to device and partition mapping at boot time for the drives assigned to device-based drivers, this mapping can be later modified by using the MAPDRV utility (the driver can, however, bypass part of this automatic assignment by implementing [DRV_CONFIG](#448-drv_config-4151h)).
-More details are provided in the _[Nextor 3.0 User Manual](Nextor%202.1%20User%20Manual.md)_.
+Nextor 2 allowed two styles of drivers: "drive-based" and "device-based", each having a different structure.
+In Nextor 3 there's only one possible structure, which is equivalent to what was earlier called "device-based".

 ### 4.2.
 Page 0 routines and data

 This section explains the routines and data that are available at page 0 (addresses 4000h-40FFh) of all the Nextor banks, including the driver bank(s).
 These routines may be useful helpers for the driver code.
+These routines are only available for drivers embedded in ROM.

-Remember that as explained in _[3.
-Creating a Nextor kernel with embedded driver](#3-creating-a-nextor-kernel-with-embedded-driver)_, the page 0 code becomes part of all the driver banks when the complete Nextor kernel ROM is generated.
+Remember that as explained in ["Creating a Nextor kernel ROM with embedded driver"](TODO: link), the page 0 code becomes part of all the driver banks when the complete Nextor kernel ROM is generated.

+For drivers loaded in RAM the contents of this area are undefined as far as the kernel is concerned, but it can be used to pass initialization data when the driver is installed.
+See [the `_DRVROP` function call](TODO: link in the programmers reference) and [the "Initialize a RAM driver" query](TODO: link) for details.

 #### 4.2.1.
 GSLOT1 (402Dh)